June 12, 2019

 The reconstruction project on the Bridgeport Covered Bridge is moving forward.
 A construction contract was awarded to Spectra Company in the fall of 2018.
 The total project cost is $6.9 million.
 Spectra Company will begin mobilizing materials and equipment this spring in preparation of starting construction in late spring or early summer, once water levels are safe.
 Construction is expected to be completed by the end of 2019.

 A new website has been created by DPR staff for the Project.
 It is quite extensive and has a lot of the plans, history, drawings and reports related to the Project.
 It is available for anyone to access.

-We will update monthly...Please see the Ongoing Progress Photos and Videos by clicking on the button below where you will find the past months folders consisting of past month's photos and videos for you to view while the current month will be a list of the most current photos to view.
+We will continue to update monthly...Please see the Ongoing Progress Photos and Videos by clicking on the button below where you will find the past months folders consisting of past month's photos and videos for you to view while the current month will be a list of the most current photos.

-To see a video of the June 12 to 28 bridge restoration progress, click on the link below.
+To see a video of the June 12 to 28 bridge restoration progress, click on the image below.

 Preparation For Bridge Restoration - April, 2015

 PLEASE NOTE: EXCEPT TO THE EXTENT INDICATED OTHERWISE, ALL RIGHTS, TITLE AND INTEREST, INCLUDING COPYRIGHT, IN AND TO ALL PHOTOS, VIDEOS AND OTHER MEDIA CONTENT FOUND ON THIS PART OF THIS WEBSITE CREATED BY STATE PARKS’ VOLUNTEERS OR STATE PARKS’ STAFF BELONG TO THE CALIFORNIA DEPARTMENT OF PARKS AND RECREATION.